twota/terms-of-service-and-privacy-policy/README.md

 In the event of a merger, acquisition, reorganization, or sale of assets, your information may be transferred as part of that transaction.

 3.5 In anonymized or aggregated form
-We may share data for research, analytics, or marketing purpose.
+We may share data for research, analytics, or marketing purposes.

-☑ Note: We never sell users information to third parties.
+☑ Note: We never sell users’ information to third parties.

 4. Data Retention
 We retain data as needed for operations, legal obligations, and fraud prevention.
-Personal data is deleted right away after of account deletion.
-But if user has been blocked, their data will be deleted within 100 days of account blocked.
+Personal data is deleted right away after account deletion.
+But if the user has been blocked, their data will be deleted within 100 business days of account being blocked.

 5. Your Rights and Choices
 Depending on your jurisdiction, you may have the right to: